Manthan933/Manthan/README.md

   cd Manthan
 ```

-2. Get the mongo-uri from [MongoDB-Atlas](https://www.mongodb.com/cloud/atlas) and create .env file in server ( refer [.env.example](server/.env.example) )

-3. To run the application in development server
+2. To run the application in development server

 ```sh
   cd client